ramraj99/CanvasGame/README.md

 # CanvasGame
-Designing a simple game using canvas for maneuvering through obstacles.
+Designing a simple game using canvas for manoeuvring through obstacles.